-One of the biggest upgrades to the Adrenaline GTS in this version 19 is the GuideRails holistic support system.
+The Brooks Adrenaline GTS carries the torch from version 20 with the GuideRails holistic support system.
 This type of system is supposed to help minimize impact on the knees while running.
-With this new support system, these shoes will appeal to more runners.

-While the weight of the Adrenaline GTS 19 seems to be on the higher end, the shoe still feels considerably lightweight during a run.
-The moderate cushioning is enough for heavy runners and still gives enough for those who run on the lighter side.
+While the weight of the Adrenaline GTS 21 is on the higher end, the shoe still feels lightweight during a run.
+The moderate cushioning is enough for heavier and lighter runners alike.

-Brooks has added the new DNA Loft crash pad to their Adrenaline GTS 19.
-The ingredients combined in this padding has improved durability and minimized the cushion from deteriorating over longer use.
+Brooks has added the new DNA Loft crash pad to the Adrenaline GTS 21.
+The ingredients combined in this padding have improved durability and minimized the cushion’s deterioration over longer use.
 This cushioning, however, does seem to be firmer than the previous version.

-The durable rubber outsole is great in any terrain, including wet surfaces.
+The durable rubber outsole is great on any terrain, including wet surfaces.
 The upper mesh has been improved to provide better comfort and sleeker style.